 Look ahead: 5-month-old baby health & growth guide

-Postpartum depression resources
+Postpartum mental health resources

 If you’re experiencing any postpartum mood symptoms, no matter how mild, know that help is available.
 Reach out to your healthcare provider about next steps and potential treatment options, such as more support at home, therapy or medication.
 If you’re in crisis, reach out to a crisis hotline or dial 988 or 911 for immediate support.